danwing/cidfi/draft-wing-cidfi.md

 : CIDFI-aware Network Element, a network element that supports this CIDFI specification.
 This is usually a router.

+## Notations

+For discussion purposes, JSON is used in the examples to give a flavor of the data that the client retrieves from a CNE.
+The authors anticipate using a more efficient encoding such as {{!CBOR=RFC8949}}.

 # Design Goals

 This section highlights the design goals of this specification.